By: Debra Kabalkin on September 25th, 2025

 2. Learn more about employee desires

-Employee's needs change constantly.
-You might have a younger demographic that is focused on fun perks and professional development opportunities, while others might have a greater need for family healthcare plans and caregiving benefits.
+Employees' needs change constantly.
+You may have a younger demographic that prioritizes fun perks and professional development opportunities, while others may require more comprehensive family healthcare plans and caregiving benefits.

-Stay ahead of changing employee desires by talking to your team about their needs and wants.
+Stay ahead of changing employee desires by discussing their needs and wants with your team.
 You can use surveys to ask questions like:

 - Are you happy with your current benefits?